 While Facebook and Google offer some flexibility with their budgeting, buying ads on TikTok is much more costly.
 Depending on the country – TikTok’s in-feed native video ads can cost anywhere between USD25,000 and USD 30,000 and their brand takeover ads (which appear when you open the app) are priced at USD50,000 per day.
 TikTok has shown significantly higher growth and user engagement figures – an estimated 75% of TikTok’s 800 million users are daily active users, whereas only 66% of Facebook’s audience are daily active users.

 Lastly, make sure that your videos are mobile-friendly.
-Traditional out-of-home (OOH) advertisements took a big from the pandemic as less people were spending time outdoors.
+Traditional out-of-home (OOH) advertisements took a big from the pandemic as fewer people were spending time outdoors.
 Even with Phase 3 around the corner, most people have a mobile device, with smartphones being the most used device amongst Singaporeans.
 If your video is going to be on social media, it’s a good idea to consider shooting videos vertically – especially on apps like TikTok that only support vertical video formats.

 As the situation improves and restrictions are gradually being lifted – now’s a good time to consider producing a video to promote your brand or business.
 Here at Big 3 Media, we have a suite of services to market your business during these challenging times: